-Yes.
-The new arrangement with Wiley allows IEEE Press to cut expenses by reducing staff from three to one full-time employee.
-Jeanne Audino (email@example.com), formerly IEEE Press project editor, now has responsibility for author communications and for the IEEE Press e-book program.
-IEEE Press operates within the IEEE Book and Information Services Department, headed by Ken Moore, director (firstname.lastname@example.org), who is the principal IEEE business contact with Wiley. also, Lani Angso, Book and Information Services Department administrator, (email@example.com), provides volunteer support and maintains author contract records.
-All of these IEEE personnel continue to be available to answer author questions.
+Jeanne Audino (firstname.lastname@example.org), IEEE Press Product Manager, has responsibility for author communications and for the IEEE Press e-book program.
+IEEE Press operates within the IEEE Book and Information Services Department, headed by Ken Moore, director (email@example.com), who is the principal IEEE business contact with Wiley.
+Also, Lani Angso, Book and Information Services Department administrator (firstname.lastname@example.org), provides volunteer support and maintains author contract records.
+All of these IEEE personnel are available to answer author questions.

 What’s ahead for IEEE Press in e-book publishing?

 The 2009 plan approved by the IEEE Publication Services and Products Board also authorizes IEEE Press to vigorously pursue new products in the form of e-books that may be provided to library users of IEEE Xplore, as well as to IEEE members.

 Currently, IEEE Press books are offered by Wiley in print as well as various electronic media, as electronic books provided by third parties such as NetLibrary and Books 24 X 7, and as online books offered through Wiley InterScience.
 A growing number of IEEE Press books are also offered in the Amazon Kindle e-book program.